HusseinSamy/husseinSamy/README.md

 <h2 align="center"> 📫 Connect with me</h2>

 <p align="center" margin="40px">
   Looking for building visually stunning websites with meticulous precision?
 Explore my <a href="https://www.frontendmentor.io/profile/HusseinSamy"><i>frontend mentor profile</i></a> to witness how I bring aesthetic excellence to websites.
-If design accuracy does matter for you, just hit me out..
+If design accuracy does matter for you, just hit me out.

 </p>